Tollense valley battlefield: Results

 No swords have been found so far, but bones show cutting traces typical for this type of weapon.
 Some combatants rode into battle as evidenced by horse bones, of at least five horses, found on site.
 The original arrowhead's position in the initially found humerus bone shows that an archer on foot wounded a horseman.
 Standardized metal weaponry was found intermingled with horse bones.
 These findings have led archaeologists to conclude that an officer class consisting of bronze-wielding mounted warriors presided over the regular soldiers with simpler weaponry.

 The fact that almost no material finds were made between the bones except for single arrowheads, suggests that the corpses were robbed after the battle.
 Given that most remains are no longer in anatomical connection, the victors probably threw the dead into the river, which carried them downstream.
 They were then deposited in a calmer part of the river, covered by turf and thereby partially conserved.

 In 2010, a golden spiral ring was found on the banks of the Tollense.
 In June 2011, a similar one was found, 2.9 cm long and weighing 10 g.
 The material was identified by X-ray diffraction as tin.
 These findings are of special importance because of their rarity and because tin was vitally needed for making bronze.
 These are the oldest known tin items in Germany.
 The chronologically closest similar find is one from Hallstatt (Austria) – 600 years younger.

 A figurine was also discovered which may have been used as weights.
-Similar figurines have been found in Northern Europe and may been part of an early Scandinavian weight system, some archaeologists believe.
+Similar figurines have been found in Northern Europe and may have been part of an early Scandinavian weight system, some archaeologists believe.

 At first, research on the remains by Aarhus University suggested that the combatants stemmed from two populations.
 Fighters of one of the groups were thought to have come from a distant region, as they had a diet including millet, which was allegedly not widely known in the North at that time, but this latter claim has been refuted.
 Palaeogenetic and strontium analyses were used to shed further light on the combatants' geographical origin but revealed no decisive evidence, according to State Archeologist Detlef Jantzen.
 Research on 14 skeletons in 2020 confirmed they all hailed from Central Europe and were genetically similar.
 None of those individuals were able to digest milk, although the ability to digest milk, known as lactase persistence and now common in Europe, was hitherto thought to have spread several thousand years earlier.